SceneScript Class IEngine

 Please note

 Make sure to only use hard-coded strings for the file parameter.
-Using dynamic or concatenated strings will break the wallpaper on Android.
+Using dynamic or concatenated strings will break the wallpaper while exporting to Android.
 For example:

 OK: